 Risk in investment is also a factor to be critically examined, however it should not deter digital investment.

-Kenyan Banks have recognized the need for integrating digital into their operations and are making much needed strides in embracing the changes in environment.
+Kenyan Banks have recognized the need for integrating digital into their operations and are making much-needed strides in embracing the changes in the environment.

 This will also serve into including many households who were previously not banked into formal finance through mobile wallets and other modes of digital banking.